lukso-network/miniapp-nextjs-template/README.md

 ## Project Structure

-- `components/GridProvider.tsx`: Core UP Provider implementation and wallet connection logic
+- `components/upProvider.tsx`: Core UP Provider implementation and wallet connection logic
-- `components/Search.tsx`: Example of Envio integration for profile search
+- `components/ProfileSearch.tsx`: Example of Envio integration for profile search
 - `components/Donate.tsx`: Example use-case of this template.
 Uses the client from the up-provider package to interact with the blockchain
 - `components/LuksoProfile.tsx`: Example of using the [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) library to display profile images that is fetched using the [erc725js](https://docs.lukso.tech/tools/dapps/erc725js/getting-started) library
-- `components/LuksoUsername.tsx`: Example of using the [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) library to display profile images that is gathered from the Envio indexer

 ## Learn More

-- [LUKSO Documentation](https://docs.lukso.tech/) - Learn about LUKSO ecosystem
+- [LUKSO Documentation](https://docs.lukso.tech/) - Learn more about developing on LUKSO
-- [UP Browser Extension](https://docs.lukso.tech/guides/browser-extension/install) - Install the Universal Profile Browser Extension
+- [UP Browser Extension](https://docs.lukso.tech/install-up-browser-extension) - Install the Universal Profile Browser Extension
-- [erc725js](https://docs.lukso.tech/tools/dapps/erc725js/getting-started) - Learn about the erc725js library
+- [erc725js](https://docs.lukso.tech/tools/dapps/erc725js/getting-started) - Learn more about the erc725js library
-- [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) - Learn about the @lukso/web-components library
+- [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) - Learn more about the @lukso/web-components library

 ## Contributing